marionlo/100-days-of-code/README.md

 ### Day 59: December 05, 2018
 **Today's Progress**: Objective accomplished for the day!
 I've added my hover effect to give more details on each projects of my portfolio, with also a button linked to the URL of the project :) Good coding session!

+### Day 60: December 08, 2018
+**Today's Progress**: So, portfolio again today!
+I've improved my projects section, added the second project, and also the about me section in term of design.